Merritt Parkway: Exit list

-Like most highways in Connecticut, exits are numbered sequentially, not mile-based, though the state is gradually transitioning to milepost-based exit numbers.
-Exit numbers on the Merritt Parkway continue from the original sequential exits of the Hutchinson River Parkway, which ended at 27; since 2021, the Hutchinson River Parkway has used a mileage-based system ending at 19A.
-King Street (NY 120A), which travels along the state border, is served by exit 27 on the Merritt Parkway and exit 19A on the Hutchinson River Parkway.
-Prior to 2021, because additional interchanges had been added on the New York side, exit 19A on the Hutchinson River Parkway was numbered as exit 30.
+Prior to 2025, exit numbers on the Merritt Parkway continued from the original sequential exits of the Hutchinson River Parkway, which ended at 27.

+The Hutchinson River Parkway switched to a mileage-based system in 2021, with New York State's exit numbers ending at 19A.
+King Street (NY 120A), which travels along the state border, is served by exit 19B (formerly exit 27) on the Merritt Parkway and exit 19A on the Hutchinson River Parkway.
+Because additional interchanges had been added on the New York side, exit 19A on the Hutchinson River Parkway was numbered as exit 30.